Reizor-75/Minesweeper/README.md

 ## Ice Box 🧊
 - [x] Fix Flag Display
 - [x] Add revealed tile Image
+- [x] Not Mines are on or adjacent to first click
 - [x] Add Confetti
 - [x] Switch difficulties (Easy, Medium, Hard)
 - [x] Switch Themes (Retro MineSweeper, A Link to the past)